BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 affected by lust at the time, you can do it either internally or externally; it doesn’t matter.
-If you do it externally your body will be included in that contemplation; if you do it internally other’s bodies will be included in that - as long as it is not done based on lust and trying to avoid the endurance of a mind of lust or any other unwholesome hindrance.
+If you do it externally your body will be included in that contemplation; if you do it internally other’s bodies will be included in that—as long as it is not done based on lust and trying to avoid the endurance of a mind of lust or any other unwholesome hindrance.